Defense order of the day for 1st round of NFL draft

 JEFFERY SIMMONS, DT, MISSISSIPPI STATE

-29. Kansas City — Defense is a must, as we saw in the AFC championship game.
+29. Seattle — Defense is a must, as we saw in the AFC championship game.
+The Seahawks dealt front-line stud Frank Clark to KC for this spot, but Simmons comes off ACL tear.

 NASIR ADDERLEY, CB, DELAWARE